-The Trustees are also aware of concentration risk which arises when a high proportion of the Fund's assets are invested in securities, whether debt or equity, of the same or related issuers or markets.
+The Trustees are also aware of concentration risk which arises when a high proportion of the Fund's assets are invested in securities of the same or related issuers or markets.
 The overall investment arrangements are intended to provide an appropriate spread of assets by type and by the individual securities within each asset class.